WindyBanana/launcify/.ai/services/axiom.md

 When something breaks, you can 'replay' what happened to understand and fix it.

-It's free for up to 500MB/month (plenty for small apps)."
+It's free with 500 GB/month (plenty for most apps)."
 ```

 ## Setup Process